cybershoe/catscanner/software/protocol.md

 ## Summary
 GGPF is a simple message format for exchanging short, arbitrary commands and responses between sensors and a data collector over an XBee radio link.
-The maximum payload size is 64 bytes (to fit inside an unfragmented XBee S2C frame)
+The maximum payload size is 64 bytes (to fit inside an unfragmented XBee S2C frame along with 16 bytes of header data)

 ## Message Format